Dani3lSun/apex-app-crappybird/README.md

 - Run system.sql file located in [../source/setup/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/setup).
 You will be prompted for both Twitter API Keys from Preparations step before, the standard email sender address of the app and location/password of the Oracle SSL Wallet.
 This step is important, as it is needed!

 ###Webserver
-- Deploy all files und subfolders from [../server directory](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/server) on your Apex Webserver.
+- Deploy all files and subfolders from [../server directory](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/server) on your Apex Webserver.

 ###Oracle Apex App Settings
 - Import the 300.sql file located in [../source/apex/](https://github.com/Dani3lSun/apex-app-crappybird/tree/master/source/apex) into your newly created Workspace.